 In this guide, our nursing writers will provide a learning activity for SNAPPS, define what the tool is and the steps involved, and provide effective tools on how to use it successfully.

-As a nursing student, it’s imperative that you understand what SNAPPS is and how you can incorporate it into your clinical encounters.
+As a nursing student, you must understand what SNAPPS is and how you can incorporate it into your clinical encounters.
 This way, you can develop your ability to organize information in a way that is helpful and guides your oral presentation.
 Therefore, during your studies, you will encounter an assignment like the following:

 A. Using a patient encountered in the clinical setting, provide an oral presentation of the experience through Voice Thread or Kaltura through the SNAPPS model to the preceptor to mimic a real-life presentation: